-The lava that destroys a majority of the environment is vibrant, colorful and feels like an outlier to the rest of the game art style.
+The lava that destroys a majority of the environment is vibrant, colorful and feels like an outlier to the rest of the games art style.
 The destruction the lava leaves behind is visible from the birds-eye view in the form of smoke and steam.
 Everything else — the landscape, villages, villagers and magma rock craters are low quality and don’t have any aesthetic appeal to them.
 Graphics don’t make or break a game to me, however, the graphics in Eruption doesn’t appear to compensate for the dry gameplay.

 Eruption virtually has one song that plays during the game.
 While it fits the island theme, it doesn’t add or take anything away from the experience.
 It’s not catchy and it feels like it’s just there for the sake of being there.